Environmental responsibility 2017

-The processes we engage in at Nordic Morning’s printing plants to track down the source of paper are certified according to international reference standards.
+The processes we engage in at Nordic Morning Group’s printing plants to track down the source of paper are certified according to international reference standards.
 For this reason, our printing companies are entitled to use labels showing that our paper originates from a responsibly chosen source.
-The Group's net revenue of printed products with Chain of Custody (CoC) labels was about EUR 900 000 in 2016.

 - We will scrutinize the environmental responsibility programs and wood procurement principles of paper suppliers.

 - We will prioritize paper that carries the Nordic Ecolabel and is CoC certified.